M720111120126/OleanderJS/README-English.md

 Will be compiled into app.html

 Note:
-* This tutorial is applicable to OleanderTS-API V0.4.6 Beta version
+* This tutorial is applicable to OleanderTS-API V0.4.7 Beta2 version